-Please take it easy, it is a stage designed to get into knowing what Transpyr will be in terms of difficulty.
+Please take it easy, it is a stage designed to progressively get into what TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR will be in terms of difficulty.

 In the very rolling tracks of the beginning, do not get engaged with other riders pace if you feel it is not yours.
 It is very easy to rapidly waste your energy and have trouble for the rest of the stage.
 Additionally, the mixed terrain at mid stage can as well be a kind of trap, as the trails are quick but you never stop going up and down, and perhaps it is better to shift a gear down and progress slightly slower.